Advertisement

 Dosage/Direction for Use

-Adult Combination w/ cyclosporine therapy Usual oral loading dose: 6 mg administered as soon as possible after transplantation, followed by 2 mg once daily.
-Then, individualize dose to obtain whole blood trough levels of 4-12 ng/mL.
+Adult Combination w/ cyclosporine therapy Usual oral loading dose: Administer 6 mg as soon as possible after transplantation followed by 2 mg once daily, then individualize dose to obtain whole blood trough levels of 4-12 ng/mL.
 Maintenance regimen w/ cyclosporine w/drawal At 2-4 mth following transplantation, cyclosporine should be progressively discontinued over 4-8 wk & adjust Rapamune dose to obtain whole blood trough conc w/in 16-24 ng/mL for the 1st yr following transplantation, then target sirolimus conc should be 12-20 ng/mL thereafter.
 Patient at high immunologic risk Recommended to be taken 4 hr after cyclosporine microemulsion administration.
-Hepatic impairment Reduce maintenance dose by approx ⅓ to ½.
+Hepatic impairment Reduce maintenance dose by approx 1/3 to ½.

 Administration

-May be taken with or without food: Take consistently either always w/ or always w/o meals.
+May be taken with or without food: Do not crush/chew/split.
+Take consistently either always w/ or always w/o meals.
 Avoid grapefruit juice.

 Contraindications